uwctri/AddValidationTypes/README.md

-# ProjectPortal - Redcap External Module
+# AddValidationTypes - Redcap External Module

 ## What does it do?